ddev/ddev/docs/users/cli-usage.md

 If you want to use your personal ssh keys within the web container, that's possible.

 * copy the required keys to .ddev/homeadditions/.ssh, and a prepared SSH-Config (.ddev/homeadditions/.ssh/config), see [In-Container home directory configuration](users/extend/in-container-configuration.md)
-* restart via `ddev restart` so that ddev can copy them into the ssh-agent service
+* restart via `ddev restart` so that ddev can copy them into the web service
 * finaly use `ddev auth ssh` to add the keys from your ~/.ssh directory and provide a passphrase

 And then those keys will be usable from within the web container.
 You generally only have to `ddev auth ssh` one time per computer reboot.